Marking a Release

 Create a new release point with the latest staged changes on the production channel by running.

-Run pear release help
+pear release production

 Keep in mind that changes to an application can only propagate to peers when the application is being seeded: